cyrinesaidali/cyrinesaidali/PresentMe.md

 ### 🙆‍♀️ Hello, you are now reaching Cyrine Said Ali! _(GitHub : @cyrinesaidali)_
 - 💻 I am currently learning front-end languages _(HTML, CSS, Java, React...)_, but I am also eager to learn back-end languages _(PHP, MySQL, Node.JS...)_
 - 📫 Do not hesitate to contact me via GitHub for more information !
-- 🎼🎦 I love to travel, go see movies, to listen to music, and also participate in Zumba or Step dance classes ☺️
+- 🎼🎦 I love to travel, go see movies, to listen to music ☺️